etcd-io/etcd/Documentation/upgrades/upgrade_3_1.md

 ### Upgrade checklists

+**NOTE:** When [migrating from v2 with no v3 data](https://github.com/coreos/etcd/issues/9480), etcd server v3.2+ panics when etcd restores from existing snapshots but no v3 `ETCD_DATA_DIR/member/snap/db` file.
+This happens when the server had migrated from v2 with no previous v3 data.
+This also prevents accidental v3 data loss (e.g. `db` file might have been moved). etcd requires that post v3 migration can only happen with v3 data.
+Do not upgrade to newer v3 versions until v3.0 server contains v3 data.

+#### Monitoring

+Following metrics from v3.0.x have been deprecated in favor of [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus):

+- `etcd_grpc_requests_total`
+- `etcd_grpc_requests_failed_total`
+- `etcd_grpc_active_streams`
+- `etcd_grpc_unary_requests_duration_seconds`

 #### Upgrade requirements

 To upgrade an existing etcd deployment to 3.1, the running cluster must be 3.0 or greater.
 If it's before 3.0, please [upgrade to 3.0](upgrade_3_0.md) before upgrading to 3.1.